microsoft/DirectX-Specs/d3d/ConservativeRasterization.md

 ## IHV-Bring-up Test

-The unit test to unblock IHV development will be written to rasterize a triangle that falls in between the center sample positions of a 2x2 Render Target.
+The unit test to unblock IHV development is written to rasterize a triangle that falls in between the center sample positions of a 2x2 Render Target.
 Enabling Conservative Rasterization must produce rasterized pixels, while disabling Conservative Rasterization must NOT